Hispanic / Latin American Heritage Month 2021 - NOW Magazine

 - More

+Celebration of the Hispanic/ Latin community online concert with Karla Garcia and violinist Jeimmi Carrasco and virtual art exhibition (till.

-– Online concert with Karla Garcia and the wonderful violinist Jeimmi Carrasco as her gest.
+Celebration of the Hispanic/ Latin community online concert with Karla Garcia and violinist Jeimmi Carrasco and virtual art exhibition (till Oct 31).
+Oct 1 at 8 pm.
+Free. https://www.eventbrite.com/e/hispaniclatin-american-heritage-month-october-2021-online-concert–tickets-174524004997

 Let’s stay connected: